ipfs/ipfs-desktop/README.md

 Go to the [*latest release*](https://github.com/ipfs-shipyard/ipfs-desktop/releases/latest) page and download IPFS Desktop for your OS.

+Or you can use your favorite package manager:
+- Homebrew - `brew cask install ipfs`
+- Choclatey - `choco install ipfs-desktop`

 > Using package managers?
-Please head to [our package managers page](https://github.com/ipfs-shipyard/ipfs-desktop/issues/691) and figure out if we support yours!
+Please head to [our package managers page](https://github.com/ipfs-shipyard/ipfs-desktop/issues/691) and help us add support for yours!

 ### Install from Source